Ensuring Privacy & Security in Zoom

-3. You can also enable or disable the screen share, chat and renaming features of the participants.
+4. You can also enable or disable the participants' screen share, chat, and renaming features.

-For classroom ( and other online activities ) you may find it useful to limit the session to only allow participants who are VU Students and Staff.
+For classroom ( and other online activities ), you may find it helpful to limit the session only to allow VU Students and Staff participants.
 All participants will need to sign into Zoom using their VU account ( e-number or s-number ) to join.

 Existing meetings can be edited and updated.

-2. If you want to change the settings to make every session available only to authenticated users; go to your Zoom Profile Settings ( https://victoriauniversity.zoom.us/profile/setting ) and scroll through to find Only authenicated users can join meetings from Web client.
+If you want to change the settings to make every session available only to authenticated users, go to your Zoom Profile Settings ( https://victoriauniversity.zoom.us/profile/setting ) and scroll through to find Only authenticated users can join meetings from Web client.
+Turn this setting on.

 This feature is available to all Zoom users at VU.